02

 Book A Call

-At Confetti, we believe that a single positioning or archetype can be interpreted in multiple visually distinct ways.
+At Confetti, we work from the understanding that a single positioning or archetype can be interpreted in multiple visually distinct ways.
 Even within the same archetype, such as the Ruler, premium expression can range from understated and minimal to bold and commanding.
-Instead of presenting one fixed direction, we typically develop two to three distinct mood boards for the same positioning.
+Presenting only one visual direction at this stage would artificially narrow the creative possibilities available to the brand.

-Each mood board is built using a combination of AI-generated imagery, curated photography, model references, sample product visuals, logo styles, typography, colour systems, patterns, and iconography.
-This allows clients to clearly visualise what different strategic directions could look like at the finish line.
-By seeing multiple interpretations side by side, clients are able to make informed decisions about which visual language best aligns with their brand’s personality and long-term vision.
+Instead, we typically develop two to three distinct mood boards for the same positioning.
+Each mood board is built using a combination of AI-generated imagery, curated photography, model references, sample product visuals, logo style references, typography, colour systems, patterns, and iconography.
+This gives clients a clear and tangible sense of what different strategic directions could look like at the finish line, rather than asking them to imagine it from a written brief.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna